-The use of land for farming activities (excluding commercial vegetable production) and the associated diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens onto or into land in circumstances which may result in those contaminants entering water where the property area is greater than 4.1 hectares, and has more than 6 stock units per hectare or is used for arable cropping, 87 is a permitted activity subject to the following conditions:
+The use of land for farming activities (excluding commercial vegetable production) and the associated diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens onto or into land in circumstances which may result in those contaminants entering water where the property area is greater than 4.1 hectares, and has more than 6 stock units per hectare or is used for arable cropping. is a permitted activity subject to the following conditions:

-A. For all properties:

-- 1. The property is registered with the Waikato Regional Council in conformance with Schedule A; and - Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C and Conditions 3(e) and 4(e) of this Rule; and - 2A.
-The farming activities do not form part of an enterprise; and - 2B.
+- A. For all properties: - 1.
+The property is registered with the Waikato Regional Council in conformance with Schedule A; and - 2.
+Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C and Conditions 3(e) and 4(e) of this Rule; and

+2A.
+The farming activities do not form part of an enterprise; and

+- 2B.
 No commercial vegetable production occurs; and - 2C.
 No dairy farming or grazing of dairy cattle occurs; and - 2D.
 No feedlots or sacrifice paddocks are used on the property; and - 2E.
-No more than 5% of the land used for farming is used for cropping, including winter forage crops; and 88 - B3.
+No more than 5% of the land used for farming is used for cropping, including winter forage crops; and - B3.
 Where tThe property area is less than or equal to 20 hectares; or: - a.
-The farming activities do not form part of an enterprise being undertaken on more than one property; and - b.
-Where the land is: - i. used for grazing livestock, the stocking rate of the land is no greater than the stocking rate of the land at 22 October 2016; or - not used for grazing livestock, the land use has the same or lower diffuse discharges of nitrogen, phosphorus, sediment or microbial pathogens as the land use at 22 October 2016; and - c.
+The farming activities do not form part of an enterprise being undertaken on more than one property; and b.
+Where the land is: - i. used for grazing livestock, the stocking rate of the land is no greater than the stocking rate of the land at 22 October 2016; or - ii. not used for grazing livestock, the land use has the same or lower diffuse discharges of nitrogen, phosphorus, sediment or microbial pathogens as the land use at 22 October 2016; and - c.
 Upon request, the landowner shall obtain and provide to the Council independent verification from a Certified Farm Environment Planner that the use of land is compliant with either (b)(i) or (b)(ii) above; and - d.
-Upon request from the Council, a description of the current land use activities shall be provided to the Council; - e.
-Where the property or enterprise contains any of the water bodies listed in Schedule C, new fences installed after 22 October 2016 must be located to ensure cattle, horses, deer and pigs cannot be within three metres of the bed of the water body (excluding constructed wetlands and drains).89 - C4.
-Where tThe property or enterprise area is greater than 20 hectares, and either: - 1.
-The stocking rate of the land is less than 6 stock units per hectare; or - The only farming activity occurring on the property is the raising, training or housing of horses; or 90 - The stocking rate of the land is greater than 6 stock units but less than 10 stock units per hectare; and 91 - A Nitrogen Reference Point is produced for the property-or-enterprise in conformance with Schedule B; and - b.
-The diffuse discharge of nitrogen from the property or enterprise does not exceed either: - . the Nitrogen Reference Point; or - ii.
+Upon request from the Council, a description of the current land use activities shall be provided to the Council; and - e.
+Where the property or enterprise contains any of the water bodies listed in Schedule C, new fences installed after 22 October 2016 must be located to ensure cattle, horses, deer and pigs cannot be within three metres of the bed of the water body (excluding constructed wetlands and drains). - C4.
+Where tThe property or enterprise area is greater than 20 hectares, and either: - The stocking rate of the land is less than 6 stock units per hectare; or - 2.
+The only farming activity occurring on the property is the raising, training or housing of horses; or - 3.
+The stocking rate of the land - 4.
+The nitrogen leached from the land does not exceed by more than 30% the Table X Land Use Capability Natural Capital; Nitrogen Leaching Limits/ Targets on a whole of farm property or whole of Farming Enterprise basis, based on a 5 year rolling average greater than 6 stock units but less than 10 stock units per hectare; and A Nitrogen Reference Roint is produced for the property or enterprise in conformance with Schedule R: - a.
+A Nitrogen Reference Point is produced for the property or enterprise in conformance with Schedule B; And or - 5.
+The stocking rate on the land do not exceed the Table XI Land Use Capability Natural Capital; Stocking Limits/ targets on a whole of farm property or whole of Farming Enterprise based on a 5 year rolling average; and - a.
+The diffuse discharge of nitrogen from the property or enterprise does not exceed either: - i. the Nitrogen Reference Point; or - ii.
 15kg nitrogen/hectare/year;